gruberdev/whatsapp-message-scheduler/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## ⚠️ Disclaimer

-This project is for educational purposes.
-Please ensure you comply with WhatsApp's Terms of Service when using this application.
+This project uses WhatsApp Web.js which automates WhatsApp Web.
+Use responsibly and in accordance with WhatsApp's Terms of Service.
 The developers are not responsible for any misuse of this software.

 ## 🙏 Acknowledgments